arceryz/pde-beam-equation/README.md

-# Analysis of windturbines at sea subject to waves and earthquakes.
+# Windturbines at sea subject to waves and earthquakes.

 ![resonance](/pictures/c3_def.gif)